apache/pulsar/site2/docs/admin-api-overview.md

 You can currently interact with the admin interface via:

-- Making HTTP calls against the admin [REST API](reference-rest-api.md) provided by Pulsar [brokers](reference-terminology.md#broker).
+- Making HTTP calls against the admin {@inject: rest:REST:/} API provided by Pulsar [brokers](reference-terminology.md#broker).
 For some restful apis, they might be redirected to topic owner brokers for serving with [`307 Temporary Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307), hence the HTTP callers should handle `307 Temporary Redirect`.
 If you are using `curl`, you should specify `-L` to handle redirections.
 - The `pulsar-admin` CLI tool, which is available in the `bin` folder of your [Pulsar installation](getting-started-standalone.md):